-Development and Operations Management - Traditionally, cyber physical systems have been developed to operate with tightly controlled processes so that the design, analysis, and deployment can be done offline, before the system is deployed.
-As we think about modern operations that include over the air updates and flexible functionality that are implemented in software, the devops mechanisms used to design enterprise systems are now being used for CPS design.
+Development and Operations Management - As we think about modern operations that include over the air updates and flexible functionality that are implemented in software, the devops mechanisms used to design enterprise systems are now being used for CPS design.
 The challenge we face is – how can we ensure that the software engineering principles applied to enterprise structures can be used to guarantee safety and reliability for embedded software that have to operate under the physical constraints imposed by CPS components?

-System Reliability - System monitoring, prognostics, and fault detection and isolation are big challenges that we face as we scale up systems in size and complexity.
-Any system that operates over long periods of time has to cope with degradation associated with ageing, operational stress, and environmental conditions, that can result in failures of the associated physical components.
-Failures and latent bugs in the software add another source of degradation and failure, resulting in unoperational and compromised systems.
+System Reliability - Any system that operates over long periods of time has to cope with degradation associated with ageing, operational stress, and environmental conditions, that can result in failures of the associated physical components.
+Failures and latent bugs in the software add another source of degradation and failure, resulting in un-operational and compromised systems.
 It remains a challenge to understand and monitor degradation and failure caused by interactions between different subsystems of a large CPS that may operate across multiple physical domains.